John Groce

-John Gordon Groce (/groʊs/; born September 7, 1971) is an American college basketball coach, currently the head coach for the Akron Zips men's basketball team.
-Prior to coaching for Akron, he was the head coach at Illinois and Ohio.
+John Gordon Groce (/groʊs/; born September 7, 1971) is an American college basketball coach, currently the head coach for the Charleston Cougars men's basketball team.
+Prior to coaching for Charleston, he was the head coach at Akron, Illinois and Ohio.

 Coaching career

 Player and assistant coach

 Groce graduated from Taylor University, an NAIA Division II school in Upland, Indiana, in 1994 and played basketball for the school while he was there.
 Groce started his coaching career as an assistant with his alma mater, Taylor University, under Paul Patterson from 1993 to 1996.
 His next job was an assistant at North Carolina State under Herb Sendek from 1996 to 2000.
 He then moved on to Butler as an assistant to Thad Matta and was there just one season (2000–01).
 When Matta accepted the head coaching position at Xavier, Groce went with him and served as an assistant from 2001 to 2004, before moving again with Matta when he was named as the head coach of Ohio State.
 He served as an assistant from 2004 to 2008.